shobrook/sequitur/README.md

 # sequitur

-`sequitur` is a small library of [autoencoders](https://en.wikipedia.org/wiki/Autoencoder) for different types of sequence data, ranging from sequences of numbers (e.g. time series) to sequences of images (e.g. videos).
-It's built on PyTorch and very simple to use –– training and using an autoencoder takes only two lines of code:
+`sequitur` is a library that lets you create and train an autoencoder for sequential data in just two lines of code.
+It implements three different autoencoder architectures in PyTorch, and a predefined training loop. `sequitur` is ideal for working with sequential data ranging from single and multivariate time series to videos, and is geared for those who want to get started _quickly_ with autoencoders.

 ```python
 import torch